 The spring and summer seasons are the perfect time to take your students out of the classroom for some outdoor learning activities.
 Your students will be more motivated to work before, during, and after the outdoor learning activity.
 Outdoor learning is also an excellent behavior motivator for when your students have spring or summer fever.

-There are so many ways to take your students’ learning outside, and this post will share my ten favorite ways – with lots of free printables!
+There are so many ways to take your students’ learning outside, and this post will share my ten favorite ways – with lots of free outdoor learning printable activities!

 1. Outdoor Writing Activities